TheJonDotCom/msft-intro-to-gitops-2025-04-23/LAB01/LAB01.md

     @BenTheBuilder-MSFTLabs ➜ /workspaces/lab-api (main) $
     ```

     This command opens the current directory ($PWD, which stands for "Present Working Directory") in Visual Studio Code and adds it to the existing workspace.
 The -a flag ensures that the directory is added to the current workspace instead of replacing it.

     ```sh
     code -a $PWD
     ```

+    >**NOTE**
+    > This will cause your workspace browser window to refresh.
+This is expected and okay, just continue.

     Your workspace in VSCode should now contain two working directories. ```msft-intro-to-gitops``` and ```lab-api```, the latter of which is currently empty.